What Education Do I Need for a Career As a Physician Assistant?

 Completing the educational and certification requirements to become a physician assistant can train you to examine patients, order necessary testing, supervise medical technicians, and prescribe medication.
 Review the requirements for entering this career field here.

 In order to become a certified physician assistant (PA), you must graduate from a PA program that is accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 PA programs are offered primarily at the master's degree level; less than 15 programs leading to a certificate, associate's degree or bachelor's degree were available as of 2015, and it's important to note that the master's degree is increasingly becoming the standard for PAs.
-According to ARC-PA in 2015, there were 185 accredited master's-level programs for PAs.
+According to ARC-PA in 2019, there are 242 accredited master's-level programs for PAs.

 Admission requirements for PA programs vary according to the institution and type of degree, but there are some common requirements you may see in most schools.
 Most graduate-level PA programs require a bachelor's degree from an accredited university.
 You might be required to have completed courses in topics such as anatomy, physiology, or microbiology as part of your undergraduate study.
 Some schools may also require applicants to have previous work experience as a nurse, medical assistant, emergency medical technician, or medical technologist.